PlaidCloud/website/content/en/docs/concepts/storage/dynamic-provisioning.md

-Without dynamic provisioning, cluster administrators have to manually make calls to their cloud or storage provider to create new storage volumes, and then create [`PersistentVolume` objects](/docs/concepts/storage/persistent-volumes/) to represent them in Kubernetes.
+Without dynamic provisioning, cluster administrators have to manually make calls to their cloud or storage provider to create new storage volumes, and then create [`PersistentVolume` objects](/docs/concepts/storage/persistent-volumes/) to represent them in PlaidCloud.
 The dynamic provisioning feature eliminates the need for cluster administrators to pre-provision storage.
 Instead, it automatically provisions storage when it is requested by users.